 Since 1966, WHRW 90.5 FM has lived on as Binghamton University’s student-run, free-format radio station.
-However, the station’s tradition of offering disc jockeys free reign in music choice, from artist to genre, may be at risk.
+However, the station’s tradition of offering disc jockeys free rein in music choice, from artist to genre, may be at risk.

 On Oct.
 31, the station was contacted by SoundExchange, a nonprofit organization that works to collect and allocate royalties for sound recording copyright owners (or record labels, in most cases) with music played on noninteractive digital transmission.
 This encompasses any livestream, cable or satellite transmission for which the listener doesn’t choose their music (unlike models such as Spotify or iTunes).
 The source in question is WHRW’s online livestream, which airs simultaneously with its radio broadcast.

 According to the notice from SoundExchange, which is delegated as the authority on such matters by the U.S. Copyright Royalty Board, WHRW has failed to comply with Title 17, Chapter 1, Section 114 of U.S. copyright law.
 To comply with the law, which is dubbed the “Performance Complement,” a noninteractive stream like WHRW’s must play no more than four tracks by the same artist in a three-hour period, as well as no more than three tracks from the same album in a three-hour period.

 “For me personally, as well as the team who has been working behind the scenes to figure out various solutions to the issue, it has been a stressful two weeks,” said Jeffrey Goldberg, the general manager for WHRW and a senior majoring in geography.
 “I’ve gotten a lot of supportive messages from people throughout the station’s history, including some former general managers who now work professionally in broadcasting, some going so far as to talk about their own experiences in dealing with issues such as this.”